What the world needs now in addition to love is wisdom.

 “I was hoping you would say that Solomon.
 I believe there is a problem we most discuss candidly to prevent us from becoming distracted from the reason of my visit.”

-Why is it when an atheist “gazes” at the Bible, they see the writings differently than a faith believer?
+Why is it when an atheist “gazes” at the Bible, they see the writings differently than a faith believer does?
 Is it because of “psychological set” or is there another reason?
-Perhaps the answer or solution made be explained in this novel excerpt.
+Perhaps the answer is contained in this Excerpt.

 “Bilqis, we believe that the belly is the deepest part of a human’s character that resides in this chamber.
 The belly is the repository of all thoughts, motives, words and actions of a person.
 Both good and evil reside within the belly.”

-Three thousand years later, modern scientists believe good or evil resides in the mind rather than the belly.
+Three thousand years later, scientists believe good or evil resides in the mind rather than the belly.
 Modern psychologists have numerous theories of how perceptions of good and evil thoughts enter our minds.
-Are there good and evil spirits roaming around trying to enter within us seems to be the principal difference in faith believers or atheists and choices to control their actions.
+Are there good and evil spirits roaming around trying to enter within us?
+This question seems to be the principal difference in faith believers or atheists and choices to control their actions.

 Regards and goodwill blogging.